mienaikoe/ziyu/Chapters/3-7-Chapter21.md

 "Always in a rush, you younger ones."

-"I know stalling when I hear it.
+"I can tell when a man is stalling.
 Tell me how I fit into this plan of yours."

-"That's the spirit."

-<!-- left off -->

-"Don't get me wrong, I still think you're a conniving bloodbeetle who gets off on watching others suffer.
+He snickered amusedly.
+"I applaud your enthusiasm," he said.

+"Oh don't get me wrong.
+I still think these deranged ideas of yours are nothing more than the musings of a man so wet with power that he's given up on the social pact he swore to protect.
 I just want to get this overwith."

-"Now that's unfair."
+"Everything I do is _for_ the pact.
+It is _for_ the provinces. _You_ have been standing in the way–"

-"No, I get it.
+"–No, I get it now.
 You want to be the one everyone remembers as their heroic savior.
 The man who thwarted the obscura and the evil Heikoi at the same time.
+You want to think you're in the right, that people truly think well of you.
+But through all this power, your weapons, your labor camps; you've kept up this illusion that the fear you see around you is protection."

+"There is no better protection than the promise of salvation."

+<!-- left off -->

-You think that's how people think of you.
-But you don't know that they all secretly fear you.
-Wish you were gone.
-All you'll be remembered as is the man who destroyed a city for his own self-righteousness," she raised her voice to an increasingly flustered Fajro.
+"Empty promises. will forever be known as the man who destroyed a city for his own self-righteousness."

 "You're being ridiculous.
 I wouldn't destroy a city.
 My legacy is written in steel."